 - Research your destination to learn about important health and safety precautions to take.

-- Apply early for your passport, or make sure your current passport will be valid at least six months beyond your travel dates and has two or more blank pages.
-Though some “closed-loop” cruises may not require a U.S. passport, we recommend bringing yours in case of an emergency, such as an unexpected medical air evacuation or the ship docking at an alternate port in an emergency.
-Your cruise company may also require you to have a passport even if U.S. Customs and Border Protection (CBP) does not require it.
+- Apply early for your passport, or make sure your current one will be valid at least six months beyond your travel dates and has two or more blank pages..
+Your cruise company may also require you to have a passport even if U.S. Customs and Border Protection (CBP) does not.

 - Have the right foreign visas for all stops on your cruise, if required, even if you do not plan to disembark in those locations.

-- Sign up for our Smart Traveler Enrollment Program to receive important safety and security information about the countries where you will travel.
+- Sign up for our Smart Traveler Enrollment Program to receive important safety and security information.
 Follow @TravelGov on Twitter and/or Facebook for travel and security information as well.

 - Have medical, emergency evacuation, and other insurance to cover unexpected travel expenses when abroad.
 Check with your cruise line, travel agency, health/homeowner’s insurance providers, credit card companies, and other sources to learn what they do and do not cover overseas.
 Consider buying supplemental insurance.